Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

 Additionally, the less heat a light source gives off, the less likely it is to attract bugs (more on why this is good in the next section).

 LEDs also switch on and off instantaneously.
 This means that there’s no delay between the lighting being switched on and shining its brightest, as there is with some halogen lights.
 When switched off, LEDs don’t slowly dim, but go dark immediately.
-This is the kind of performance you want when using security lighting (especially lighting linked to a motion detector camera).
+This is the kind of performance you want when using security lighting (especially lighting linked to a motion detector spotlight cam).

 Lighting’s Impact on Wildlife